Stratio/stratio-connector-decision/doc/src/site/sphinx/First_Steps.rst

 ::

-      >  ATTACH CONNECTOR StreamingConnector TO streamingCluster  WITH OPTIONS {};
+      >  ATTACH CONNECTOR DecisionConnector TO decisionCluster  WITH OPTIONS {};

 The output must be: